binh234/binh234.github.io/content/featured/VehicleCounting/index.md

 showInProjects: true
 ---

-Developed a vehicle counting system using OpenCV and YOLOv3 object detection model.
+Create a vehicle counting system using OpenCV and YOLOv3 object detection model.
 The system uses streams from videos or live traffic cameras to detect and track vehicles, and provides a count of the total number of vehicles passing through the monitored area.